 If the attacked wizard is alive (health is greater than 0) you must print "Next time {attacked_name}!"

 If one of the wizards or both do not exist just print: "Cannot place a fight with non-existing wizards!"

+Note: wizard_healt and wizard_damage will always be integers

 Output